gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 </p>

 **More Activity:**
-A file named `.bisis` was created, tagged as **PUA.Portscan**, typically used for network reconnaissance.
+A file named `.bisis` was created, tagged as a **PUA.Portscan** on VirusTotal, typically used for network reconnaissance.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2be455e3-a82d-4876-91b2-639c5ffcf726" width="700"/>